-5 Approaches to Remove Characters from the Right in Excel
+5 Methods to Remove Characters from the Right in Excel

 If you already know how many characters you want to remove from the right, you can use the LEFT and LEN functions to do that.